-- Very usable — What is the point of computers if not to make things easier than they would be otherwise? iPads are extremely easy to use and still provide the extreme security that would otherwise require deep system administrative knowledge and constant maintenance.
+- Very usable — What is the point of computers if not to make things easier than they would be otherwise? iPads are extremely easy to use and require very little maintence besides updating them sometimes.
+Maybe performing backups on your computer if you don’t trust iCloud.

-An intersection of all these various features make it so that the limitations of the iPad are outweighed by things which simply aren’t possible on other platforms.
+The combination of all these features outweighs the limitations of the iPad by doing things which simply aren’t possible on other platforms/devices.
 There is no other thin, powerful, and efficient device which provides the same features except for maybe the new M1 Macs.
-Even then, the limitations of the iPad make it more secure in many aspects because there is not compatibility required with scripts and programs which do expect or properly handle the security restrictions which would be on iOS and iPadOS.
+Even then, the limitations of the iPad make it more secure in many aspects because compatibility isn’t required with scripts and programs which do expect or properly handle the security restrictions which would be on iOS and iPadOS.

 - Screens — Very capable VNC and MDP client which makes accessing remote Macs and VNC Servers super easy.
 I am not a fan of how it handles some authentication things, but otherwise not much to dislike.
 The Mac app is also pretty much the best client there is for the Mac.
 If you need graphical access this is the app to get

-vim, but for local editing very little can beat the flexibility of Textastic
+vim, but for local editing very little can beat the list of features and flexibility of Textastic on iOS